ShopSmart On Acne Products

 ShopSmart reports that the devices erased blemishes about 13% of the time, and usually made pimples smaller.
 Actually, we’re a little surprised that these devices worked even that well.
 But we would consider them just about the worst possible way to spend your acne treatment dollars.

 You don’t just need to kill acne bacteria, which is all benzoyl peroxide of the Zeno Spot or No!
 No!
 Skin zit zappers can do.
-You need to keep oil from accumulating in your pores and on your skin.
+You need to keep oil from accumulating4 in your pores and on your skin.
 That requires a cleanser.
-You need to keep flakes of dead skin from clogging your pores.
+You need to keep flakes of dead skin5 from clogging your pores.
 That requires an exfoliant or a peel.
-You need to erase existing damage with microdermabrasion and to you need to prevent inflammation with probiotics.
+You need to erase existing damage with microdermabrasion and you need probiotics to prevent inflammation6.

 All of these techniques together are what gets rid of acne for good.

 One good thing the Consumer Reports/ShopSmart article points out is that single methods usually don’t get great results.
 The benzoyl peroxide products got about 40% of pimples.
 The zit zappers got less than 20% of pimples, and neither product gets rid of blackheads or whiteheads.

 On the other hand, a multi-faceted approach like Exposed Skin Care gets rid of 96% or more of blemishes for 98% of customers—not overnight, but over a period of about 30 days.
 The acne treatments that really work take more effort and you have to wait a little longer to see results, but you actually will see results when you use products like Exposed Skin Care.

 - Matin T., Goodman M.B.
 Benzoyl Peroxide.
 StatPearls.
 2019.